Go to the Nature Institute’s home page

 I don’t think there is any way around this, nor need there be.
 The world is a unity.
 It resists every rigid dualism.
 But surely we can say — as a matter of distinction rather than dualism — that whatever meets our senses must be inherently bound up with thinking, much as every substance is inherently bound up with form.

-Admittedly, it is (for us today) a radical idea: qualitative and thought-informed, the world comes to its own characteristic expression — achieves its own reality, or fullest existence — as a manifestation within what we might call the interior dimension.6
+Admittedly, it is (for us today) a radical idea: qualitative and thought-informed, the world comes to its own characteristic expression — achieves its own reality, or fullest existence — as a manifestation within what we might call the interior dimension.7

-The main point of this chapter is indeed simple, and does not require us to range far afield in abstruse philosophical territory.
+In any case, the main point of this chapter is indeed simple, and does not require us to range far afield in abstruse philosophical territory.
 The point is only that we cannot separate the concept of matter from that of mind, or interiority, or spirit.
 The idea that our perception of the world gives us a mind-independent reality is a strange importation into modern thought with no evident support and everything against it.
 The world, so far as we could ever know it, manifests itself within an interior space.
 We cannot even imagine it otherwise, given that the space of imagination is itself interior.
 Since nothing in our experience of the world gives us fundamental reason to distrust that experience (Chapter 13, “All Science Must Be Rooted in Experience”), and since we all find it impossible to avoid taking our experience (properly understood) as reality, it seems reasonable at least to test out in our thinking the hypothesis that what our experience gives us upon the stage of consciousness is the foundational substance and matrix of reality.

 I realize that all this way of speaking is problematic in the extreme for contemporary thinkers.
 But I hope in the course of this chapter to provide enough context (all perhaps problematic itself!) to open our minds just a crack, so as to let in the light from some unexpected possibilities we might allow ourselves to explore.